Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 - olive oil, (or any other type of oil)

 - any other ingredients you may want

 Most of the foods that glow in the dark are great salad toppings.
-So the perfect glow in the dark party dish is a glowing salad.
+So the perfect glow-in-the-dark party dish is a glowing salad.

 Salads are tasty and super healthy.
-Fruits and vegetables are great sources of natural energy so your guests will feel like partying all night.
+Fruits and vegetables are great sources of natural energy, so your guests will feel like partying all night.

-Not only will the salad be health-conscious, but it will also be fun conscious, too.
+Not only will the salad be health-conscious, but it will also be fun-conscious, too.
 Eating a salad that glows is definitely better than the blasé appetizer most people are used to.

-Glow in the dark salad is a great way to get picky kids to eat salad.
+Glow-in-the-dark salad is a great way to get picky kids to eat salad.
 It is instantly cooler when it glows.

-Serve the salad for the meal or as an appetizer before a main course.
+Serve the salad for the meal or as an appetizer before the main course.
 You can also set up a glowing salad bar or buffet and let guests pick their own glowing ingredients to pile on their plates.